asimyildiz/stb-ui-with-vue/README.md

 - Install chrome browser
 - Run chrome browser with options "--disable-web-security --user-data-dir='~/ChromeDataDir/'" (Ubuntu)
 - Before serving the code, make sure that there is an 'sdk' folder created on root of the project
+- This is not a fully working STB UI code.
+It was implemented as a POC and coded only in 10 days.

 ## Project setup
 ```